Our work: on the ground

 No. We do, however, gratefully accept support from religious community groups and partner with religious organisations in country programmes.

 We are always keen to be as cost effective as possible, investing in both our current work and our ability to raise funds for future work.
-For example last year in the United Kingdom, we spent 76p in every pound on delivering services and making change happen, and 24p on fundraising.
+For example, in WaterAid UK last year we spent 76p of every pound on delivering services and making change, and invested 24p on fundraising and governance, ensuring that your donation is still changing lives tomorrow.

-Our internal audit team also conduct regular assessments of our systems and practices, helping us understand how we can continue to improve on our value for money.
-A full breakdown of our income and expenditure across all country members can be found in our Annual Reports.
+Our internal audit team also conducts regular assessments of our systems and practices, helping us understand how we can continue to improve on our value for money.
+A full breakdown of our income and expenditure can be found in our annual reports.

-We are keen to be open and transparent about how we use our funds, and share our salary costs in our Annual Reports.
-For 2015/16 our Chief Executive’s salary in the United Kingdom was £132,080.
+We are keen to be open and transparent about how we use our funds, and share our salary costs in our annual reports.
+The total employee benefits paid to the Chief Executive of WaterAid UK in 2023-24 were salary and taxable benefits in kind (including employer national insurance contributions) of £137,481 (2023: £134,067) and pension contributions of £15,975 (2023: £14,035).

 WaterAid is a global organisation and the quality of our staff is crucial to reach as many people with clean water as possible.
 By employing highly skilled, experienced staff, we can bring lasting change to vulnerable communities.
 Employee salaries are regularly benchmarked against other charitable organisations, and our salary policy is agreed by our Board of Trustees.

-Having our head office based in London gives us immediate access to the UK Government and other leading organisations, which is vital to our work.
+Having our central office in London gives us immediate access to the UK Government and other leading organisations, which is vital to our work.
 However, we are careful to balance out the expense this entails.

 We have made considerable savings on rent since 1981, when we were originally given rent-free space within the offices of the National Water Council in Westminster.
 Later, when Thames Water left their Prince Consort House offices in Embankment, they donated the remaining time on their lease to us.

-In 2005, once this lease expired, we moved to our current location in Durham Street, Vauxhall.
-At the time, rents in the area were much lower, especially compared with other more central parts of London, but recent regeneration is changing this.
-We are therefore reviewing our options for when the current lease ends in 2020.
+In 2005, once this lease expired, we moved to Durham Street, Vauxhall.
+At the time, rents in the area were much lower, especially compared with more central parts of London, but recent regeneration has changed this.
+Therefore, following a detailed and thorough review of the options available to us both inside and outside of London, we relocated our UK office to Canary Wharf in 2020.

-To make the very best use of our existing office space, WaterAid implements an agile working system among staff – video conferencing, webinars, hot desking and flexible remote working policies – many of whom do not live in London themselves.
+Our agile, hybrid work environment is cost-effective and ensures UK-based staff, many of whom do not live in London, can collaborate effectively together.
 We also outsource key administrative functions to companies based throughout the UK, which helps reduce our costs and lets us operate more efficiently.

 Such collaborations help to eliminate overlap and duplication of effort in areas where more than one charity may be working, and create opportunities to collaborate and share knowledge and ideas.

-As a leader in the sector, WaterAid’s successful working practices are often cited by other organisations in their own work.
-For this reason, we readily share information through such resources as our Technologies page.
+As a leader in the sector, our successful working practices are often cited by other organisations in their own work.

 Fundraising and support

-It is very hard to give the general cost of a well, as the costs of specific items vary from country to country.
-But every community also has its own needs – they may need an entirely different kind of solution and training, which could mean different costs.
+It is hard to give the general cost of a well, as the costs of specific items vary from country to country.
+Every community also has its own requirements; they may need an entirely different kind of solution and training, which could mean different costs.

-We also prefer not to use donations for specific items or projects – this helps us keep our administrative costs low.
+We also prefer not to use donations for specific items or projects, as this helps us keep our administrative costs low.
 Instead, we designate donations as ‘unrestricted’ general funds, supporting our work in all the countries where we operate.
-This give us flexibility in how we work and how we can help people.
+This gives us flexibility in how we work and how we can help people.

-WaterAid does not send volunteers to projects.
-We believe it is vital that each community take responsibility for constructing, maintaining and managing their project themselves – receiving specialist support and training from our local partner agencies in the region.
+We do not send volunteers to projects.
+We believe it is vital that each community takes responsibility for constructing, maintaining and managing their project themselves, while receiving specialist support and training from our local partner agencies in the region.

 Because the communities we work with are often in very remote areas, any visit would also require detailed planning and use valuable staff time and resources.
 Out of respect for the communities, we do not encourage self-funded trips to our projects either.

-Thank you but WaterAid does not ship equipment overseas to our projects.
+Thank you, but we don't ship equipment overseas to our projects.
 All materials are locally sourced – this means the community can access spare parts for the future, and it helps the local economy.
 We sometimes suggest selling your equipment and making a donation instead.